 - Compare past with present results/activities and see what’s working and what’s not.

 Here are four ways online businesses get past the competition by benchmarking competitor websites.
 Plus, the best tools for benchmarking and competitor analysis.

 Advantages of Benchmarking

-The art of benchmarking competitors website is no easy one-off process that ends when you met the set goals.
-It is continuous and profound.
-Again, relying on set goals and KPIs doesn’t make for a great competitor benchmarking.
+The art of benchmarking competitors’ website is no easy one-off process that ends when you met the set goals.
+It is continuous and profound and helps organizations to: